martin-helmich/flow-eventbroker/README.md

 Installation
 ------------

-The package is not available on Packagist yet.
+The package is available on Packagist.
 Use the following setup in your composer manifest:

     {
-        "repositories": [
-            { "type": "vcs", "url": "ssh://github.com/martin-helmich/flow-eventbroker.git" }
-        ],
         "require": {
             "helmich/eventbroker": "*"
         }